andreafortuna/andreafortuna.github.com/_posts/2015-11-10-root-and-installing-xposed-on-vodafone-smart-prime-6.md

 ---
 {% include JB/setup %}

-I am a hacker in the ancestral sense of the term, I like taking things apart, modify them and (when I can) improve them.
+I am a hacker in the original sense of the term, I like taking things apart, modify them and (when I can) improve them.

 So, whenever I find myself in your hands a new smartphone (especially *Android*) i feel like a child in which was given a new toy :-)